 Everyone makes mistakes, and software development is not an exception.
 That’s why testing should be an essential part of a developer’s work.
-You may not think about it in the process, but the truth is simple: while some mistakes in the code won't affect the functionality of the software, the others can have costly or even dangerous outcomes.

 Software testing at Netguru